jrwinget/website/content/publication/group-deception.md

 publication_types = ["6"]

 # Publication name and optional abbreviated version.
-publication = "In *Palgrave Handbook of Deceptive Communication*" publication_short = ""
+publication = "In *The Palgrave Handbook of Deceptive Communication*" publication_short = ""

 # Abstract and optional shortened version.